ac-pate/Black-Copy----Autonomous-SumoBot/README.md

 ## Overview

-Black Copy is a high-performance autonomous sumo robot designed for competition.
-Engineered with meticulous attention to detail, it leverages cutting-edge technology to achieve superior maneuverability, precision, and power.
+Black Copy is an autonomous sumo robot designed for competitive robotics events.
+This project, developed for IEEE Concordia’s Robowars 2024, by integrating advanced sensors, powerful microcontrollers, and a robust 3D-printed chassis, Black Copy demonstrated exceptional performance and strategic capabilities.

 ## Key Features